 Answer one of the most important calls a person may make.
 Be the link in emergency situations and the difference between life and death in a crisis.
-As a student in the Emergency Telecommunications pathway certificate, you will study topics like:
+As a student in the Emergency Telecommunications pathway certificate, you will study topics such as the following:

-- Technical reporting
+- · Technical reporting

-- Criminal investigations
+- · Criminal investigations

 - · Communication principals for emergency services

-- · Security operations
+- Security operations

 - Telecommunications